-3. The H-PCF invokes the Npcf_UEPolicyControl_UpdateNotify service operation by sending an HTTP POST request to the resource URI "{Notification URI}/update" with the updated UE policy and/or Policy Control Request Trigger(s) if applicable.
+3. The H-PCF invokes the Npcf_UEPolicyControl_UpdateNotify service operation by sending an HTTP POST request to the resource URI "{Notification URI}/update" with the updated UE policy and/or the update N2 PC5 policy and/or Policy Control Request Trigger(s) if applicable.

 4. The V-PCF sends an HTTP "204 No Content" response to the H-PCF.